Dancing On Ice 2020: Who are the contestants?

 The Steps singer joked that in preparation for joining the show he has been watching YouTube videos of previous winners James Jordan and Ray Quinn.

-The Welsh star, 43, rose to fame as part of British band Steps, who reunited in 2017 to tour and release a new album after a break.
+The 43-year-old Welsh star rose to fame as part of British band Steps, who reunited in 2017 to tour and release a new album after a break.

 – Maura Higgins

-Irish star Higgins announced she would be taking part in the skating series on ITV’s This Morning.
+Irish star Higgins announced on ITV’s This Morning that she would be taking part in the skating series.

 She and Curtis Pritchard, who are still dating, came fourth on Love Island.